 By attending classes, students take on the obligation to: do all the readings in advance and come to class prepared to discuss; actively participate in class discussions; take the moderator role in discussions when requested; make presentations when required The instructor reserves the right to call on less active students and gently encourage them to participate and share their thoughts.

-A complete syllabus will be made available at the beginning of the course.
-A detailed reading list for attendant students will be made available weekly on the course website (on Ariel).
+A complete syllabus will be made available at the beginning of the course on the MOODLE platform.
+A detailed reading list for attendant students will be made available weekly on the course website.
 The "weekly syllabus" will include a list of readings sub-divided for each topic/teaching week.
-Detailed readings for "non attendant students" will be made available by mid-January 2021.
+Detailed readings for "non attendant students" will be made available by mid-January 2022.

 Attendant students: The assessment will be based on: participation in class debates and discussion; presentations in class and acting as a scheduled discussant; final (written) exam on some articles listed by the instructor on the course website.
 The grading system towards the final mark is the following: - discussion questions and class participation: 20% - presentations in class and acting as a scheduled discussant: 40% - final (written) exam: 40%.